 - Extreme long-ranging distances out to 1,600 yards with 1,000 yards on deer

-Our Verdict on Vortex’s New Fury HD 10×42 Rangefinding Bino
+Our Verdict on the Vortex Fury HD 10x42 Binoculars

-The aim of it is, the Fury HD 10×42 binocular is the only rangefinder bino for the brand.
+The aim of it is, the Fury HD 10x42 binocular is the only rangefinder binocular for the brand.
 Vortex did well to add to their product line, and they succeeded in providing a usable, accurate, and high-quality optic.

 We were grasping at straws to find a valid complaint against the Fury, and we came up empty-handed.
 The entire concept of the Fury is to provide ultimate convenience by combining two optical technologies in a simple, intuitive, and user-friendly package.

-If you’re determined to get a rangefinder bino today, you should weigh the Vortex against the Nikon LaserForce 10×42 pair.
-It’s competitively priced, has many of the same features, and it’s been on the market for about the same length of time as the Fury.
+If you're determined to get a rangefinder binocular today, you should weigh the Vortex against the Nikon LaserForce 10x42 pair.
+It's competitively priced, has many of the same features, and it's been on the market for about the same length of time as the Fury.

 It can be a hard decision choosing an optic that costs a lot of money.
 The market is relatively slim when it comes to rangefinding binoculars, which often drives up prices into ranges that most of us have no business spending in.
 It’s a good thing we have Vortex - low costs without the compromise on quality!

 - How To Fix Binoculars With Double Vision

 - Vortex Fury HD 5000 10x42 Rangefinder Binoculars Review

 - Leica Geovid R 10x42 Rangefinder Binoculars Review